qnzhou/simplicial_arrangement/README.md

 ## Data structures

 ### Plane
-A plane is represented implicitly as the coefficents of the barycentric plane
+A plane is represented implicitly as the coefficients of the barycentric plane
 equation:

 ```c++